jean-marc/kiosk_os/readme.md

 ```

 * query the version remotely (through VPN) so we can populate our management database with up-to-date information
-* update OS with ```git pull``` (note we could also do a blank file synchronization with rsync as long as we include /.git)
+* update OS with ```git pull``` (note we could also do a blank file synchronization with rsync as long as we include /.git), if the file under source control is the configuration of application 'x', that application will have to be installed the usual way (apt-get install 'x')
-* we could create new branches to run tests and merge in the main branch if successful
+* new branches can be created to run tests and merged in the main branch if successful

 The server hosts the OS for the clients, so we only need to document the server OS to cover the whole system.